Dissolution of Marriage and Divorce Types

 Lian:

 Lian literally means, ‘mutual cursing’ or imprecation’.
-Here her husband charges his wife with adultery.
+Here her husband charges his wife with adultery(Zina).
 The wife becomes entitled to sue petition for dissolution of marriage through court (Qazi).
 The Qazi will call both parties to take an oath(husband confirming his charge and wife denying the charge).
 This procedure is Lian.

 Under Shia law, it is only allowed when the husband has no evidence to offer except his own, while under Sunni Law he can do so even when he has corroborated testimony.